Who's in charge?

 In this video you can see how the cover of Who's in charge? has been illustrated.

-In this video, author and journalist Arwen Kleyngeld talks about the book Who's the boss?
+In this video, author and journalist Arwen Kleyngeld talks about the book Who's in charge?

 A while ago I walked through the Dominicanen bookstore in Maastricht and thought: "How wonderful it would be if there was ever a book here for which I made the illustrations."
-Now it is Who's the boss? in this and many other (online) bookstores in the Netherlands.
+Now it is Who's in charge? in this and many other (online) bookstores in the Netherlands.

 I just took an autumnal walk through the city and I came across our children's book everywhere Who's the boss? against, with the voting poster!